What's the best way to clean brushes and grooming tools?

 It's one thing to groom your horse, it's another to groom your grooming tools.
 No use in trying to clean a dirty horse with dirty brushes, right?
 Even if I'm not going to be scrubbing my horse's brushes clean, I like to keep them as clean as I can during use.
 I like to "bang" my curry comb against a hard surface to get all of the dirt out as I curry along.
 Some days, I'm "banging" the curry comb a few times for each side of the horse.
 Sometimes I use the floor, other times I will bang the dirt out of the curry comb on the wooden handle of the brush that I'm also holding.
 If you use the floor, there's less dust and dirt floating around.

 On a daily basis, I will also brush my brushes with each other to remove some of the dirt and dust.
 Some folks like to hold a metal curry comb in one hand and use it as a scraper for the brushes as they go along the horse.
-(FYI - love metal curry combs for this use, don't like them one bit for use on a horse I prefer to use them cautiously and not over the hips, shoulders, or other bony areas.)
+(FYI - love metal curry combs for keeping your brushes clean.
+For use on a horse I prefer to use them cautiously and not over the hips, shoulders, or other bony areas.)

 Every now and again (I aim for weekly or so), I will do a deep wash with all of my brushes and curry combs.
 I usually end up also washing the brush box, too, as that tends to be a collection of hair and dust and gunk.